DcYang96/CPanalysis/README.md

 # CPanalysis
-Environmental factors affecting the genetic variation and subtype distribution of Cryptosporidium parvum in dairy cattle
+The impact of anthropogenic and environmental factors on the genetic variation and subtype distribution of Cryptosporidium parvum in dairy cattle